-- Call or, respectively, Put Warrants relating to one fine troy ounce of gold -
+- Call or, respectively, Put Warrants relating to the EUR / JPY exchange rate -

 These Warrant Terms apply to a specific series of Call or, respectively, Put Warrants.
 The points marked with "•" are different for each series and details are provided in the Schedule to the Warrant Terms.